Guoyuer/dental_xray_matching_and_segmentation/README.md

 For segmentation program, you firstly need to run train.py with your own dataset.
 Then run predict.py to segment and postprocess.py to remove possible noises in the background.

+# Dataset Description
-Dataset (restricted by laboratory agreements, all data will not be publicized):
+restricted by laboratory agreements, all data will not be publicized.

-400 people's panoramic dental X-rays from West China Hospital, Sichuan University.
+The dataset involves 400 people's panoramic dental X-rays from West China Hospital, Sichuan University.
 There are 933 X-ray images in total and one people has more than one X-ray captured in different time.
 P.S.: Most people have dental fillings or something that are impenetrable to X-rays.

 # Performance: